ibm-cloud-docs/containers/cs_ingress_types.md

   ```
   {: pre}

 3. Copy the secret to other namespaces.
 In the Kubernetes Ingress implementation, ALBs can access TLS secrets only in the same namespace that the Ingress resource is deployed to.
 If your Ingress resources are deployed in namespaces other than `default`, you must create a secret for the default TLS certificate in those namespaces.
+Alternatively, you can set the secret as the `defaultCertificate` in the [`ibm-ingress-deploy-config` configmap](/docs/containers?topic=containers-comm-ingress-annotations#comm-customize-deploy).
   ```
   ibmcloud ks ingress secret create --cluster <cluster_name_or_ID> --cert-crn <CRN> --name <secret_name> --namespace <namespace>
   ```